-Your learners won’t stick around too long if your eLearning course is pure fluff with no real content.
+Your learners won’t stick around too long if your eLearning course is not aligned to their real-life context.
 When possible, give learners concrete facts to illustrate your points.
 Use statistics to back up important data.
 Make use of real-life examples, counter-examples, common pitfalls, and realistic dialogue between avatars that represent real workers in your company.
-Utilize cases and focus training towards problem solving.
-It’s all about creating content that fits into the context of their real-life tasks.

 Remember, quality trumps all.

-What learners need most today is quality eLearning material that uses simple yet powerful mechanisms.
-Engaging and truly effective content does not need special effects.
+What learners need most today is quality eLearning material.
+After all, more is not always better.
 Instead of drowning students in a sea of content, keep stick to one idea and help them understand it deeply.